umniahalhalaby/olist-ecommerce-powerbi-analysis/README.md

 To create a suitable lookup for geographic enrichment, a PostgreSQL view was created containing one record per ZIP code prefix.

-The resulting view was then imported into Power BI and used in Power Query to enrich both the customers table with geographic attributes, including latitude and longitude.
+The resulting view was then imported into Power BI and used in Power Query to enrich the customers table with geographic attributes, including latitude and longitude.

 The workflow was: